Jonathan-R-Anderson/internetcomputer/README.md

 /sys/init/install_shell_in_os.sh
 ```

-This compiles the POSIX wrappers, rebuilds the D compiler and then builds the
-`-sh` shell using that compiler.  `scripts/check_shell_support.sh` can still
-verify that the kernel exposes the required terminal and keyboard drivers.
+`scripts/check_shell_support.sh` can verify that the kernel exposes the required
+terminal and keyboard drivers.
 The
 shell's prompt dynamically displays the logged-in user, namespace, current
 directory and CPU privilege level using the format
 `user@namespace:/path(permission)`.